Badgerati/Pode/docs/Tutorials/Schedules.md

 # Schedules

 A Schedule in Pode is a long-running async task, and unlike timers, when they trigger they are run in their own separate runspace - so they don't affect each other if they take a while to process.
-By default up to a maximum of 10 schedules can run concurrently, but this can be changed by using the [`Set-PodeScheduleConcurrency`](../../Functions/Schedules/Set-PodeScheduleConcurrency) function.
+By default up to a maximum of 10 schedules can run concurrently, but this can be changed by using [`Set-PodeScheduleConcurrency`](../../Functions/Schedules/Set-PodeScheduleConcurrency).

 Schedule triggers are defined using [`cron expressions`](../Misc/CronExpressions), basic syntax is supported as well as some predefined expressions.
 Schedules can start immediately, have a delayed start time, and also have a defined end time.